The waves and the wind. Wave height statistical forecasting

 In case of shallow water equations remain valid except for the additional limitations under which the wave period can not exceed the following ratios

 Then the order of the wave height prediction for the shallow water is as follows:

-- Assess the wave period for a given distance and wind speed using conventional formula.
+- Assess the wave period for a given distance and wind speed using the conventional formula.

-- Calculate the height in accordance with the value of the distance.
+- Calculate the height by the value of the distance.

 - If the wave height exceeds 0.6 of the depth values, limit this value.

 Some more important notes

 These empirical formulas are derived for relatively normal weather conditions and are not applicable for the assessment of the wave height in the event of, for example, a hurricane.
 Nomograms contained in the directory are built for the wind speed no higher than 37.5 m/s.
 For comparison, 33-42 m/s wind speed - the first category hurricane on the Saffir-Simpson scale.

 - These empirical formulas are used for statistical forecasting of wave heights, so the height of these formulas is nothing more than a significant wave height determined by the dispersion of the wave spectrum as follows: .

 This is a more modern definition of significant height of the waves, and the very first definition, which was given to Walter Munk during World War II, was: "The average height of the one-third of the highest waves."
 It was assumed that it mathematically expresses the estimate of wave heights, which a "trained observer usually gives."
 There is a few percent difference between these two definitions.
 The older definition commonly referred to .